beancount/docs/docs/beancount_design_doc.md

 Beancount provides a simple syntax, a parser and printer for it, and a library of very simple data record types to allow a user to easily write their scripts to process their data, taking advantage of the multitude of libraries available from the Python environment.
 Should the built-in querying tools fail to suffice, I want it to be trivially easy for someone to build what they need on top of Beancount.

 This also means that the tools provided by Beancount don’t have to support *all* the features everyone might ever possibly want.
-Beancount’s strength should be representational coherence and simplicity rather the richness of its reporting features.
+Beancount’s strength should be representational coherence and simplicity rather than the richness of its reporting features.
 Creating new kinds of reports should be easy; changing the internals should be hard.
 (That said, it does provide an evolving palette of querying utilities that should be sufficient for most users.)

 In contrast, the implementation of the Ledger system provides high-level operations that are invoked as "expressions" defined in a domain-specific language, expressions which are either provided on the command-line or in the input file itself.
-For the user, this expression language is yet another thing to learn, and it’s yet another thing that might involve limitations require expansion and work… I prefer to avoid DSLs if possible and use Python’s well understood semantics instead, though this is not always sensible.
+For the user, this expression language is yet another thing to learn, and it’s yet another thing that might involve limitations requiring expansion and work… I prefer to avoid DSLs if possible and use Python’s well understood semantics instead, though this is not always sensible.

 ### File Format or Input Language?<a id="file-format-or-input-language"></a>